Muteesa I of Buganda: Reign

-In order to protect his kingdom, Muteesa I needed modern arms, ammunition and alliances with a more powerful entity like the British Empire.
-Muteesa had Henry Morton Stanley write a letter on his behalf to Queen Victoria.
-This letter was handed to Colonel Linant de Bellefonds who Stanley met at Muteesa's court in 1875.
-Unfortunately, Linant was killed before he could deliver the letter but it still found its way to the United Kingdom and was published in the Daily Telegraph in November 1875.
+In order to protect his kingdom, Muteesa I needed modern firearms, ammunition, science, technology and alliances with a more powerful entity like the British Empire.
+Muteesa had Henry Morton Stanley write an open letter on his behalf to Queen Victoria.
+The letter was an open invitation to "practical" Christian missionaries to come to Buganda and convert Baganda to Christianity, cure diseases, construct modern houses and improve agriculture.
+This letter was handed to Colonel M. Ernest Linant de Bellefonds who Stanley met at Muteesa's court in 1875.
+Unfortunately, Linant was killed in Sudan before he could deliver the letter but it still found its way to Gordon and onto the United Kingdom and was published in the Daily Telegraph in November 1875.

-As a result of the letter, the first set of Protestant missionaries, Edward John Baxterand Henry Cole, from the Church Missionary Society (CMS, Church Mission Society), arrived in Buganda in 1877.
-Catholic missionaries arrived in 1879, in the persons of Fr Simon Lourdel Monpel, M.Afr., and Brother Amans, M.Afr.
+As a result of the letter, the first set of Protestant missionaries, Lieutenant Shergold Smith, Rev. C.T.
+Wilson, Edward John Baxter and Henry Cole, from the Church Missionary Society (CMS, Church Mission Society), arrived in Buganda in 1877.
+Catholic missionaries from the White fathers (White fathers mission) arrived in 1879, in the persons of Fr.
+Siméon Lourdel Marpel (aka Simon Mapeera), M.Afr., and Brother Delmas Amans (aka Amansi), M.Afr and both groups eventually met Kabaka Muteesa.

-All three visitor groups were made to believe that Kabaka Muteesa I preferred their religion over the others.
+All three visitor groups (the Muslims, Catholics and Protestants) were made to believe that Kabaka Muteesa I preferred their religion over the others.
 They thus wrote favorable reviews back home to their respective governments, encouraging trade and friendly relations.
 As a result, Buganda, and Uganda were not colonized but were offered status of a protectorate.

 Muteesa's relationship with the Catholic Church was strong, such that much of his court converted and also many of his people.
-This would later cause controversy, however, when his son succeeded him and was far less friendly to the missionares' cause (going so far as to murder Christians on multiple occasions).
+This would later cause controversy, however, when his son succeeded him and was far less friendly to the missionaries' cause (going so far as to murder Christians on multiple occasions).

 Death

 He died at Kasubi Nabulagala on 9 October 1884 at the age of 47, and was buried on 18 October 1884 at Kasubi, the first Kabaka to be buried there.
 In 2007, Muteesa I Royal University was opened in his name, in recognition of his contribution to the education of the people of Buganda and Uganda.
 The first chancellor of the university was Kabaka Ronald Muwenda Mutebi II, the current reigning Buganda monarch.
 In June 2016, Julia Sebutinde was installed as chancellor of the University, replacing Kabaka Mutebi II, who installed her and then became The Visitor of the University.
-Kabaka Mutebi being Chancellor was making it hard for Regulatory Authorities of the Ugandan Universities system to hold the institution accountable on some issues since being King of the largest ethnic group in the country makes him some one who is sacred.
+Kabaka Mutebi being Chancellor was making it hard for Regulatory Authorities of the Ugandan Universities system to hold the institution accountable on some issues since being King of the largest ethnic group in the country makes him someone who is sacred.